Deborah Findlay: Television

 Findlay's TV credits include Nurse Motte 1992 Maigret with Michael Gambon; Gillian in the ITV drama The Last Train (1999); and the recurring character Greer Thornton in four of the six episodes of State of Play and in the episode "The French Drop" (2004) in Foyle's War.

 She appeared in four episodes of the 2001 series of The Armstrong and Miller Show and one episode of the acclaimed and original entry of the Messiah TV series.
 In autumn 2007 she appeared with Judi Dench, Imelda Staunton and Francesca Annis in the BBC1 costume drama series Cranford, playing the role of the spinster Miss Tompkinson, as well as in Wilfred Owen: A Remembrance Tale.
 She reprised her (in this case more prominent) role as Miss Tompkinson in the two-part Christmas special Return to Cranford.

 She portrayed Home Secretary Denise Riley in Torchwood's 2009 third series Children of Earth.
 She was featured in separate episodes as agent Mary Carter in October 2003 and lawyer Gemma King in January 2010 of the BBC1 series Silent Witness.
 In 2010 she also appeared in Agatha Christie’s Poirot “Hallowe’en Party” as Rowena Drake.
 She also appeared in two episodes of the ITV series Midsomer Murders: as Hilary Richards in "Blue Herrings" (2000) and as Lorna Sloane in "Murder by Magic" (2015).

-Findlay played Sarah Cushing in The Memoirs of Sherlock Holmes episodeThe Cardboard Box, which aired on television on the 11 April 1994.
+Findlay played Sarah Cushing in The Memoirs of Sherlock Holmes episode The Cardboard Box, which aired on television on the 11 April 1994.

 In episodes aired in 2018, 2020 and 2022 she portrayed Ruth in three series of the BBC TV legal drama The Split.